victorhqc/film-flicker/README.md

 ## About

-When scanning film negatives, the metadata of the exposures does not match.
-This tool fixes that by replacing the EXIF metadata of the scans with its correct values.
-It requires a CSV file with the information of each shot to work.
+When scanning film negatives, the metadata of the scans does not match with the settings of the exposure of the film.
+This tool fixes that by replacing the EXIF metadata of the scans with the correct information.

 ## How I use it

-Whenever I go out to shoot film, I take a picture with my phone of my camera settings—that is, shutter speed and aperture.
-Then, at home, I write the information in a spreadsheet.
-I note the date and time, ISO, shutter speed, and aperture.
+Whenever I go out to shoot film, as soon as I shot any picture with my camera, I take an additional photo with my phone towards my film camera so the settings are visible, i.e. Shutter Speed & Aperture.
+Then, at home after the shooting is done.
+I write the  information in a spreadsheet, making sure I write down the time of the shot and other information like ISO of the film, camera, lens, etc.

-This information I use to correct the scans' EXIF metadata.
-When scanning, each photo's EXIF metadata is from the digital camera, not the film.
-This script replaces the key parts.
-The exposure information, focal length, and the camera and lens names.
+Using the spreadsheet as a CSV File, it is possible to replace the values from the scan with the values in the CSV File.

 ## How to use